jamesorlakin/dvla-vehicle-information/README.md

+**Unmaintained** - This was one of my first JS libraries and, well, it shows.
+I was very new to the JS world then, and I'm quite horrified by my usage of cheerio.
+This library is very tiny, so I suggest writing a small one of your own - it'll be quite a bit better!

 # dvla-vehicle-information

 A very ugly library to request basic vehicle infomation from the GOV.UK website.
 Works by making a couple of HTTP requests that a browser normally would, and then scrapes the resulting HTML.
 Very hacky, but there's no official API that I can see.